Dividing your benefits with a former partner

 With pension sharing, the courts split the value of your benefits between you and your former spouse or civil partner upfront.
 Your former partner will need to move their share of the benefits to another pension arrangement and the value of your benefits in the RMPP will be reduced to reflect this.

-If you are getting divorced, please get in touch with the Pensions Service Centre.
+If you are getting divorced, please get in touch with the Pensions Service Centre (contact details below).
 You’ll need to ask them for details of your benefits in writing.
 When you write to them, please quote:

 - Your membership number or National Insurance number